 Understanding Torrevieja pink lake

-Also known as Laguna Salada de Torrevieja or Laguna Rosa de Torrevieja, it is a salt lake located in the northwestern edge of the Costa Blanca region, near the small seaside town of Torrevieja.
+Laguna Salada de Torrevieja or Laguna Rosa de Torrevieja is a salt lake located on the northwestern edge of the Costa Blanca region, near the small seaside town Torrevieja.

 The town of Torrevieja depends on its salt lakes.
 Locals obtained the mineral from Las Salinas de Torrevieja for centuries.
 At the beginning of the 19th century, the town officially became a center for the country’s salt industry.